 During that hot summer, Xiao Ang drove across the vast plains of the American Midwest and stopped at RV factories and wilderness camps that few Chinese people had ever visited.

-In the workshop of the RV factory, next to the modern production line, there were planks and nails everywhere.
+In the workshops of the RV factories, wooden boards and nails were piled up beside the modern production lines.
 Craftsmen were still using woodworking skills to build products called "mobile homes."
-In the maintenance area of the dealership, the disassembled car bodies exposed the rotten wooden structures, and all the soaked and moldy boards had to be replaced.
-At the campsite, retirees were still content with the "mobile community" life with water and electricity connections.
-Many young families shook their heads at the configuration that "cut off supplies once they left the camp," but had to compromise with the reality of lack of electricity and water.
+In the repair areas of the dealers, the disassembled RV bodies exposed rotten wooden structures, and the soaked and moldy boards had to be completely replaced.
+At the camps, retirees were still content with the "mobile community" life with water and electricity connections.
+Many young families shook their heads at the configuration that "cut off supplies once leaving the camp" but had to compromise with the reality of lacking electricity and water.

-At that moment, the jigsaw puzzle in Xiao Ang's mind was complete.
-On one side was an old industry in urgent need of technological innovation but locked by monopoly interests.
+At that moment, the puzzle in Xiao Ang's mind was complete.
+On one side was an ancient industry in urgent need of technological innovation but locked by monopoly interests.
 On the other side were the rapidly growing but unmet needs of the new generation.
 A huge market gap means unprecedented opportunities.
-Amid the choking dust, Xiao Ang determined his next stop.
+Amid the dusty and choking air, Xiao Ang determined his next stop.

-The electrification of traditional RVs is not a new concept, but Xiao Ang found that the half - hearted "all - electric" solutions were just scratching the surface.
+The electrification of traditional RVs is not a new concept, but Xiao Ang found that the half - hearted "pure - electric" solutions only scratched the surface.
 The real pain point is not whether there is electricity, but whether there is "unlimited and inexhaustible" power freedom.
-Based on this, Xiao Ang founded Squirrel Power and made a crucial and differentiated technological decision: to adopt the extended - range solution.
+Based on this, Xiao Ang founded Squirrel Power and made a crucial and differentiated technological decision: adopting the range - extended solution.

-He is determined to use an unprecedented intelligent extended - range towable RV to enter this overseas blue - ocean market with an annual increment of hundreds of thousands of units but ignored by traditional manufacturing.
+He was determined to enter the overseas blue - ocean market, which has an annual increment of hundreds of thousands of units but has been ignored by traditional manufacturing, with an unprecedented intelligent range - extended towable RV.

 Facts have proved that Xiao Ang didn't choose the wrong direction.
 Three years later, intelligent RVs have become a popular startup track.

-In July 2025, Pebble Flow, founded by former Chinese employees of Apple, officially delivered its first camping trailer.
-In December 2025, KEPLO, an intelligent RV enterprise founded by the former Li Auto team, announced the completion of a $45 million angel round of financing.
+In July 2025, the first camping trailer of Pebble Flow, founded by former Chinese employees of Apple, was officially delivered.
+In December 2025, KEPLO, an intelligent RV enterprise founded by a former Li Auto team, announced the completion of a $45 million angel round of financing.
 At the same time, Hard Krypton learned that a senior employee of DJI also plans to enter the RV field after leaving the company.

-At CES in January this year, Squirrel Power officially launched its first product, the Evotrex - PG5.
-This is also the industry's first self - generating towable RV, which features an uncompromising lifestyle of off - grid and outdoor freedom, with a starting price of $120,000.
+At CES in January this year, Squirrel Power's first product, Evotrex - PG5, was officially launched.
+It is also the industry's first self - generating towable RV, featuring an uncompromising lifestyle of off - grid and outdoor freedom, with a starting price of $120,000.

-This is not just a startup; it is also a refinement of Xiao Ang's more than a decade of product experience.
-From lightweight consumer electronics to the heavy "mobile home," this time, Xiao Ang has to cross a longer, heavier, and wider river.
+This is not only a startup but also a refinement of Xiao Ang's more than a decade of product experience.
+From lightweight consumer electronics to heavy "mobile homes," this time, Xiao Ang has to cross a longer, heavier, and wider river.

-We had a two - hour in - depth conversation with Xiao Ang and listened to him share how to apply a proven hardware methodology to traditional industries and define the thinking and ambition behind a brand - new experience.
+We had a two - hour in - depth conversation with Xiao Ang, listening to him share how to apply a proven hardware methodology to traditional industries and thus define the thinking and ambition behind a brand - new experience.

 Young Users Become the Main Force